 Calendars: Science in Context (Back Ground information) A calendar is a system for describing the passage of days, weeks, months, and years.

 Today, New Year’s parades take place around the globe.
+Chinese New Year is the main holiday of the year for more than one quarter of the world’s population.
+Although the People’s Republic of China uses the Gregorian calendar for civil purposes, a special Chinese calendar is used for determining festivals.
 Traditional Chinese Holidays and Festivals: Customs, Calendar.
 Brief Introduction Characterized by diverse styles and themes, traditional Chinese festivals are an important part of the country's history and culture, both ancient and modern.

 A close relationship exists between many of the traditional festivals and chronology, mathematics, the Chinese Calendar and the twenty-four solar terms.
 Many of the customs connected with the traditional festivals have links with religious devotions, superstitions and myths.
 The form which most of the festivals take today was established around the time of the Han Dynasty (206BC - 220) and for many years, various eminent poets have written countless masterpieces describing the festivals and are still recited regularly today.

 Almost every festival has its own unique origins and customs which reflect the traditional practices and morality of the whole Chinese nation and its people.
 Chinese Calendar (Online Chinese / Gregorian Calendar) Calendar Converter.
 Welcome to Fourmilab's calendar converter!